Since I read Animal, Vegetable, Miracle a couple of years ago, I have been committed to eating local food.

-When you have a recipe that just works, it’s so easy to get into a routine.
+When you have a recipe that just works, it’s so easy to get into that routine.

 This year, try some new preparation methods and recipes.
 Here are my favorite books and web sites for preparing seasonal foods.

-Books that Will Help Make the Most of Seasonal Foods
+Books that Will Help You to Make the Most of Seasonal Foods

 - Serving Up the Harvest – I think this is my favorite among my seasonal cookbooks.
 It is full of advice and recipes, and I use it almost weekly during the warm months.

 - The Harvest Eating Cookbook – Keith Snow approaches local eating the way most of us do.
 He prefers local foods, but doesn’t chastise himself for buying foods from afar when convenience or craving necessitate it.
 His recipes are creative and tasty.

 - Simply in Season Children’s Cookbook – I got this from the local library once, and I’ve been wanting to buy it ever since.